Lifelong and Continual Learning

 Related Learning Paradigms: Transfer learning, multitask learning, and lifelong learning

-- Characterisitcs of lifelong learning: (1) learning continuously (ideally in the open world), (2) accumulating the previously learned knowledge to become more and more knowledgeable, and (3) using the knowledge to learn more knowledge and adapting it for problem solving, (4) discovering new problems/tasks to be learned and learning them incrementally, and (5) learning on the job or learning while working, improving model during testing or model applications.
+- Characterisitcs of lifelong learning: (1) learning continuously (ideally in the open world), (2) accumulating the previously learned knowledge to become more and more knowledgeable, (3) using the knowledge to learn more knowledge and adapting it for problem solving, (4) discovering new problems/tasks to be learned and learning them incrementally, and (5) learning on the job or learning while working, improving model during testing or model applications.

 - Transfer learning vs. lifelong learning: Transfer learning uses the source domain labeled data to help target domain learning.

-Unlike lifelong learning, transfer learning is not continuous and has are normally selected by the user).
+Unlike lifelong learning, transfer learning is not continual and has are normally selected by the user).
 It is also only one-directional: